 - The kettlebell swing improves both explosive power and maximal strength (1).
 Explosive power is strength + speed.
 Basically, the faster you can move a weight the faster the speed of muscle contraction.
 This means that kettlebell swings are great for athletes whose sport has an explosive element to it.

-- The swing isn’t as for improvements in aerobic conditioning as more traditional cardio exercise like running, but it does raise the heart rate up into the 75-80% of VO2max range, meaning that it WILL improve aerobic conditioning and may a good alternative for the sake of variety (2).
+- The swing isn’t as good for improvements in aerobic conditioning as more traditional cardio exercise like running, but it does raise the heart rate up into the 75-80% of VO2max range, meaning that it WILL improve aerobic conditioning and may a good alternative for the sake of variety (2).

 - The swing is excellent for improving spine stability and can be included into a rehab routine for improving lower back pain.
 This is largely due to improving endurance in the extensor chain muscles of the back and reducing lumbopelvic pressure induced pain.
 The main muscles involved in the kettlebell swing are the Hamstrings, Glutes and Lats (3,4,5).